-46 All Opening Sweeps in the affected series entered by a Market Maker will be cancelled immediately if that Market Maker fails to maintain a continuous quote with a Valid Width Quote in the affected series.
+All Opening Sweeps in the affected series entered by a Market Maker will be cancelled immediately if that Market Maker fails to maintain a continuous quote with a Valid Width Quote in the affected series.

-With respect to trade allocation, the proposal notes at Rule 701(b)(2) that the system will aggregate the size of all eligible interest for a particular participant category48 at a particular price level for trade allocation purposes pursuant to ISE Gemini Rule 713.
-The Exchange believes that this allocation is consistent with the Act because it mirrors the current allocation process on ISE Gemini in other trading sessions.
+With respect to trade allocation, the proposal notes at Rule 701(b)(2) that the system will aggregate the size of all eligible interest for a particular participant category at a particular price level for trade allocation purposes pursuant to ISE Rule 713.
+The Exchange believes that this allocation is consistent with the Act because it mirrors the current allocation process on ISE in other trading sessions.

-The proposed rule notes the specific times that eligible interest may be submitted into ISE Gemini's system.
-The Exchange's proposed times for entering Market Maker Valid Width Quotes and Opening Sweeps (9:25 AM Eastern Time) and U.S. dollarsettled foreign currency options (7:25 AM Eastern Time) eligible to participate in the Opening Process, are consistent with the Act because the times are intended to tie the option Opening Process to quoting in the underlying security49; it presumes that option quotes submitted before any indicative quotes have been disseminated for the underlying security may not be reliable or intentional.
-The Exchange believes these times represent a reasonable timeframe at which to begin utilizing option quotes, based on the Exchange's experience when underlying quotes start becoming available.
-This proposed language adds specificity to the rule regarding the submission of orders.
+The proposed rule notes the specific times that eligible interest may be submitted into ISE's system.
+The Exchange's proposed times for entering Market Maker Valid Width Quotes and Opening Sweeps (9:25 AM Eastern Time) and U.S. dollar-settled foreign currency options (7:25 AM Eastern Time) eligible to participate in the Opening Process, are consistent with the Act because the times are intended to tie the option Opening Process to quoting in the underlying security ; it presumes that option quotes submitted before any indicative quotes have been disseminated for the underlying security may not be reliable or intentional.
+The Exchange believes these times represent a reasonable timeframe at which to begin utilizing option quotes, based on the

-47 See proposed ISE Gemini Rule 701(b)(1)(ii).
-See also proposed ISE Gemini Rule 715(t).
+47 &lt;u>See proposed ISE Rule 701(b)(1)(ii).
+See also proposed ISE Rule 715(t).

-48 ISE Gemini allocates first to Priority Customers and then to all other Members by pro-rata.
+ISE allocates first to Priority Customers and then to all other Members by prorata.
 This is different from Phlx which allocates to Customers first, then to market makers pro-rata and then to all others pro-rata.
-See ISE Gemini Rule 713 and Phlx Rule 1014(g)(vii).
+See ISE Rule 713 and Phlx Rule 1014(g)(vii).